gboisse/gboisse.github.io/content/posts/02-revision/index.md

 Furthermore, the VRAM usage was crazy high, requiring a total of more than 12GiB, making it impossible to run on my laptop's aging GTX 1060.
 I had assumed we weren't really going to need any form of texture compression, but it was becoming clear that this assumption was in fact incorrect.

-So I started adding [block compression](https://en.wikipedia.org/wiki/S3_Texture_Compression) support in anger with less than a week to go before Revision starts.
+So I started adding [block compression](https://en.wikipedia.org/wiki/S3_Texture_Compression) support in anger with less than a week to go before the start of Revision.
 Furthermore, I deferred the loading of the textures until after all assets had been processed;
 this allowed going wide across every single image inside the demo for full multi-threaded texture loading, which helped bring the loading time down to about a minute.

-Finally, we performed lots of asset cleaning directly at the party place, sizing down textures and compressing them to jpegs, which left us with a package size of ~800MiB while our VRAM usage went down to ~3GiB.
+Finally, we performed lots of asset cleaning directly at the party place, sizing down textures and compressing them to jpegs, which left us with a package size of ~600MiB while our VRAM usage went down to ~3GiB.
-It could be improved further for sure, but at this point, we were well out of time...
+This could be improved further for sure, but at that point, we were well out of time...

 Meanwhile, Made was finishing work with [med](https://www.pouet.net/user.php?who=288) on completing the music, so we could start syncing and locking the scenes timings.
 That's when we realised that the pacing wasn't great during the second part of the demo.
-After aligning the content to the song structure, the transitions between shots felt too long...
+After aligning the content to the song's structure, the transitions between shots felt too long...
 So we went ahead and decided to add a brand new scene to fix things. :slightly_smiling_face:

 <div style="text-align: center;">